ElektraInitiative/libelektra/doc/COMPILE.md

 sudo dnf install -y cmake git gcc-c++ make
 ```

-Or on macOS Sierra, most of the build tools can be obtained by installing Xcode (from the App Store).
+Or on macOS, most of the build tools can be obtained by installing Xcode (from the App Store).
 Other required tools may be installed using [brew](http://brew.sh/).
 First install brew as described on their website.
 Then issue the following command to get cmake to complete the basic requirements:

 ```sh
 brew install cmake git